Zackyization/ntu-hall-3-official-website/README.md

     - Click the 'Use this template' button at the top of the page
     - Or via the command line `git clone https://github.com/netlify-templates/hugo-quickstart`

- - Start the Hugo sever & check it out:
+ - Start the Hugo server & check it out:

    - `hugo server -D`
    - go to [http://localhost:1313/](http://localhost:1313/)